fpereiro/proof/notes.md

 **Putting machines in strict configurations:**

+Note: in all these expansions, we will assume that all three machines are correct Turing convention machines.

 - The *zeroes and ones* machine only requires us to add a print statement to m-configurations `c` and `f` (type 2 expansion).
 The symbol column only has symbols (instead of a negation or a catch-all); and 3) there's no skeleton tables/m-functions.

 ```